ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 Download Guide: 3 Steps to Ensure Your Meeting will be a Success

 You may have distinct roles that are important for your organization.
-If you have a virtual meeting, you might also assign someone to watch the virtual participants for "hand raising" to ensure full participation.
+If you have a virtual meeting, you might assign someone to watch the virtual participants for "hand raising" to ensure full participation.
 Once you've identified an accountable person for each key role, it's time to think about the content and structure of your meeting.
 Typically, you will need at least a couple of hours for this meeting or all day if you are doing some leadership development and training time.

 Opening the monthly meeting